SimoKiihamaki/ai_medicine/ai_medicine/research_docs/theme_analysis.md

 # Theme Analysis: AI in Medicine Literature Review

 ## Overview
-Analysis of 142 articles (2017-2025) examining artificial intelligence applications in medicine, with focus on implementation, privacy, and ethical considerations.
-As shown in Figure 1 (PRISMA flow diagram), the systematic review process identified and screened 487 records, resulting in 142 included studies.
-The quality assessment (Figure 2) reveals a predominance of high (n=58) and medium (n=65) quality studies, with low risk of bias (Figure 3) in the majority of included papers.
+Analysis of 159 articles identified through PubMed database searching (2017-2025) examining artificial intelligence applications in medicine, with focus on implementation, privacy, and ethical considerations.
+As shown in Figure 1 (PRISMA flow diagram), the systematic review process assessed all 159 articles for eligibility, resulting in 125 included studies.
+The quality assessment (Figure 2) reveals a predominance of high (n=65) and medium (n=73) quality studies, with low risk of bias (Figure 3) in the majority of included papers.

 ### Temporal Distribution Highlights (See Figure 4)
 - Pre-pandemic baseline (2017-2019): Foundation of privacy-preserving methods